 Read Review: Hamax Outback

-Croozer isn’t as well known in the U.S. as other trailers on this list, but is just as high-quality.
-The Croozer Kid for 2 is their double trailer offering, and has all the bells and whistles you would expect from a premium trailer including conversion kits, 5-point harnesses, and a large rear trunk.
+Croozer isn’t as well known as other trailers on this list, but is just as high-quality.
+The Croozer Vaaya comes in a double trailer offering, and has all the bells and whistles you would expect from a premium trailer–and then some.

 Here’s a trailer that doesn’t look like all the other trailers.
 In addition to